-Annie Hejny is a Minnesota-born visual artist, intentionally exploring Minnesota’s waters to create textured abstract paintings with collected water and sediment.
-She studied at the University of St. Thomas and St. Catherine University, earning a double-major B.A. in Elementary Education and Studio Art ( Summa Cum Laude, 2012).
+Annie Hejny is a Minnesota-born visual artist, intentionally exploring the local environment to create abstract paintings and drawings.
+She studied at the University of St. Thomas and St. Catherine University, earning a double-major B.A. in Elementary Education and Studio Art (Summa Cum Laude, 2012).

 Over the past four years, she has successfully completed over 30 commissioned projects for galleries, private collections, and public institutions, locally and nationwide.